murpet7/Datastructuren/INFOGR2022TemplateP2/README.txt

 - Abberation intensity
 Vignetting and Abberation can be turned off seperately by commenting their respective line of code that changes the outputColor.

+The demo includes a floor and three other objects.
+The floor has the scene as parent, the middle object has the scene as parent, the object circling the middle object has the middle object as parent and the outer object has that object as parent.
+All three objects have their own rotation and translation, so the second and third objects rotate around their parent in the way you would expect.

 Materials used:
 https://learnopengl.com/Guest-Articles/2021/Scene/Scene-Graph